soerenf/Seahaven/README.md

-# SensorCollector
+# Sensor Collector
+###### (Working title)
-Just for educational purpose
+###Just for educational purpose!

-I am builduing this app with the purpose to educate users relating to possible information leaks he or she has just by using any app.
+I am building this app with the purpose to educate users relating to possible information leaks he or she has just by using any app.
 So don´t mess with the code and only use it to help people!

 The main goal is to outline the course of the day of the user with an app without permissions that are classified as dangerous.